-The Centers for Health Metrics and Evaluation, a promoter of research collaboration, proudly celebrate the American Heart Association’s six-decade partnership with the David Geffen School of Medicine at UCLA.
+The Center for Health Metrics and Evaluation, a promoter of research collaboration, proudly celebrate the American Heart Association’s six-decade partnership with the David Geffen School of Medicine at UCLA.

 - 1957 – The country’s first local, privately supported research laboratory is launched.

 - 1970s – Lab researcher Dr. Gerald Buckberg develops effective solutions to protect the heart during open-heart surgery.

 - 1988 – UCLA team performs the first heart-lung transplant.